dutc/neocrisis/README.md

 }
 ```

-The above output shows one object, an asteroid (note the type: rock)
+The above output shows one Near Earth Object: an asteroid (note the type ‘rock’) named ‘99942 apophis.’
+It's on a direct course to hit the earth, unlike the real 99942 Apophis awhich has only a 2.7% chance of hitting earth on April 13, 2029 (https://en.wikipedia.org/wiki/99942_Apophis)

-Next, we can fire a slug at 99942 apophis, naming it "100 @ apophis".
+Next, we can fire a railgun slug at 99942 apophis.
+To better keep track of this new object, we can name it.
+We can name it anything we like.
+We'll name it ‘100 @ apophis’ to indicate what we intended to aim at.

 ```sh
 $ http POST http://neocrisis.xyz/railgun name='100 @ apophis' theta:=0 phi:=0